your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 Core client
 -----------
-You must initialize the Vertex client via the `create_vertex_client` util for proper setup:
+You must initialize the Nado client via the `create_nado_client` util for proper setup:

 .. note::